Fan2Programmation/DreamAPI/README.md

 # Java API for HTTP Interface between Android App and PSQL Database

-This project provides a Java API to facilitate communication between an Android app and a PostgreSQL database using HTTP requests.
-It's built with **Spring Boot** and offers endpoints for user registration and login.
+This project provides a Java API to facilitate communication between [Dreamcatcher](https://github.com/Fan2Programmation/Dreamcatcher) Android App and a PostgreSQL database using HTTP requests.
+It's built with **Spring Boot** and offers endpoints for Dreamcatching.

 ## How to Run the Server